SANdood/ActiON-Dashboard/README.md

 Dropcam Stream
 =====
 In order to display a Dropcam stream, your camera must be public.
 This is the only way to display a Dropcam stream.
+This only works on Desktop browsers since Dropcam requires Flash.

 1. Login into your Dropcam account and select the camera that you want to add to the dashboard.
 Click on Sharing > Public.
 Click on "Make Public" button.
 * Copy content of "Embed Video" box to a text editor.